azhar-ntu/ci-neo4j-moviedb/README.md

 ### 2. Building Docker Images Locally

-If you want to build the images yourself:
+If you want to build the frontend & backend images yourself (e.g after code modification):

 ```bash
 # Build and run using docker-compose